-GB746 Strategies for Marketing Communication (3.00 cr.)
+GB746 Strategies for Marketing Communication

 Prerequisite: GB702.
 Examines the components of marketing communications.
 Students learn to put an integrated marketing program into practice to address the diverse marketplace with a customer orientation.
 Topics include planning the communications program; capturing imagination in creative execution; measuring consumer response; overcoming barriers; and analyzing case histories.